jwijffels/udpipe-spacy-comparison/README.md

 This uses the CONLL-U evaluation script available at https://github.com/ufal/conll2017 to make a comparison regarding accuracy between UDPipe models and Spacy models which are trained on the same treebanks.

 - It does this for French (UD_French-Sequoia treebank), Dutch (UD_Dutch treebank), Spanish (UD_Spanish-Ancora treebank), Portuguese (UD_Portuguese treebank) and English (UD_English treebank).
 - The udpipe and spacy models were trained on the same treebanks except for English.
 For English the udpipe models are constructed on a different treebank (UD_English) than the model which was built by spacy (uses the Ontonotes treebank).
+All models were trained on the training set of each of the respective treebanks, while evalution shown below is on the left out test set.
 - Training which was used for the udpipe models is openly available at https://github.com/bnosac/udpipe.models.ud and were run on 2018-01-11.
 For the spacy models, we took the models currently available for download as in python -m spacy download es (spaCy Version: 2.0.5).
 - Code was run on 2018-01-25.
 Just run the R script udpipe-spacy-comparison.R if you want to reproduce this.